 Q8.
 Can I find vegetarian food in Leh Ladakh?

-You can easily find vegetarian food all over Leh Ladakh region.
-However, there are only limited restaurants which are 100% pure vegetarian, that is no meat or egg is served in them.
+You can easily find vegetarian food all over the Leh Ladakh region.
+However, there are only limited restaurants that are 100% pure vegetarian; that is, no meat or egg is in them.
 Neha Snacks is one of them where you can have pure vegetarian food but limited to snacks.

 When traveling from Srinagar to Leh, you should be able to find good vegetarian food at Srinagar, Sonamarg, Drass, Kargil, Lamayuru, Mulbekh towns.
 Rajma Rice at Drass is something not to be missed 🙂 🙂

 And on Manali Leh Highway, you should find vegetarian food at Khoksar, Sissu, Keylong, Jispa, Darcha, Sarchu, Pang, Rumtse and Upshi.
 But again, once you leave Manali, finding 100% pure vegetarian restaurant or dhabha on Manali Leh Highway will be tough as the rest of the places.

 Permits – ILP, PAP & Rohtang Pass Permit

 This section should answer all your questions about many different permits required for a trip to Ladakh.
 Once, you go through these questions you will understand what permits are required to make a complete Ladakh trip.